DmitriyLadutsko/films-library-task/README.md

  ```
    CREATE DATABASE movies;
    CREATE USER director WITH ENCRYPTED PASSWORD '1234';
-   GRANT ALL PRIVILEGES ON DATABASE pg1 TO admin;
+   GRANT ALL PRIVILEGES ON DATABASE movies TO director;
 ```
 **_Build and launch the app:_**